-In Alberta, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan, an investor may purchase the Offered Securities if, before or at the time the investor signs the Subscription Agreement, the investor purchases as principal, the investor receives the Offering Memorandum, the investor completes and signs the Risk Acknowledgement Form 45-106F4 which accompanies the Subscription Agreement and delivers it to the Fund and: (i) in the case of an investor that is an individual but is not an "eligible investor", he or she has not exceeded the investment limit of \$10,000 in all offering memorandum exemption investments made in the previous 12 months after taking into account his or her investor that is an individual and fits within one of the categories of "eligible investor" (see paragraph below), he or she has not exceeded the investment limit of \$30,000 in all offering memorandum exemption investments made in the previous 12 months after taking into account his or her investment in the Offered Securities pursuant to the Subscription Agreement; or (iii) in the case of an investor that is an individual and fits within one of the categories of "eligible investor" and that received advice from a portfolio manager, investment dealer or exempt market dealer that his or her investment in the Offered Securities pursuant to the Subscription Agreement is suitable, he or she has not exceeded the investment limit of \$100,000 in all offering memorandum exemption investments in the Offered Securities pursuant to the Subscription Agreement.
+In Alberta, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan, an investor may purchase the Offered Securities if, before or at the time the investor signs the Subscription Agreement, the investor purchases as principal, the investor receives the Offering Memorandum, the investor completes and signs the Risk Acknowledgement Form 45-106F4 which accompanies the Subscription Agreement and delivers it to the Fund and: (i) in the case of an investor that is an individual but is not an "eligible investor", he or she has not exceeded the investment limit of \$10,000 in all offering memorandum exemption investments made in the previous 12 months after taking into account his or her investment in the Offered Securities pursuant to the Subscription Agreement; or (ii) in the case of an investor that is an individual and fits within one of the categories of "eligible investor" (see paragraph below), he or she has not exceeded the investment limit of \$30,000 in all offering memorandum exemption investments made in the previous 12 months after taking into account his or her investment in the Offered Securities pursuant to the Subscription Agreement; or (iii) in the case of an investor that is an individual and fits within one of the categories of "eligible investor" and that received advice from a portfolio manager, investment dealer or exempt market dealer that his or her investment in the Offered Securities pursuant to the Subscription Agreement is suitable, he or she has not exceeded the investment limit of \$100,000 in all offering memorandum exemption investments in the Offered Securities pursuant to the Subscription Agreement.
 The investment limits above do not apply to investors that are not individuals, whether eligible or non-eligible, accredited investors or a person described in subsection 2.5(1) of NI 45-106.